espanido

 Following the same structure, you can form the Condicional Compuesto for any other verb.

-When do you use the condicional compuesto
+When do you use the Spanish Conditional Tense

 • To express actions that would have occurred but did not due to a specific condition: